clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 adding any more clusters, which creates an “L” shaped plot.
 The number of clusters at the point of the elbow should correspond to the appropriate number of clusters \(K\) to be used, and in this case it correctly corresponds to our three clusters that we generated.
+If we take a look at the animation, we see that the algorithm forces the observations into a cluster, even if a true cluster doesn’t actually exist.

 </p>